By Peter Lyle DeHaan, PhD

 Much has been said about social media, and that’s bound to continue, most likely with increasing frequency.
 Social media is not going away anytime soon – and before that happens, it will become even more prevalent.
 The nagging reality is that it’s becoming increasingly important for businesses to have a presence on social media.
 Do you?

 While it’s not practical to be on every social media site – there are hundreds – there are some biggies that should be considered: Facebook, LinkedIn, and Twitter, as well as blogging.

 Connections Magazine on Social Media: Here’s the information for our various social media activities:

 We hope that you will be able to make use of these and connect with us on the platform of your choice.

 Call Center Vendors on Social Media: We’ve recently contacted industry vendors to find out what they’re doing on social media and to connect with them.
 About half (48 percent) have a social media presence, while one-third (34 percent) have no social media presence – and the rest did not respond to our repeated requests for information.

 Among the vendors we contacted, the most popular social media platform is Facebook, at 62 percent; this is not surprising, given that it’s the world’s most popular site.
 One-third uses Twitter and one-fourth have company blogs.
-No one is yet using Google+, but we are there, ready when you are.
 Also, four of them have company LinkedIn pages.

 [From Connection Magazine – May 2012]